subvisual/subvisual.com/src/posts/2020-12-02-video-processing-with-rust-and-ffmpeg/index.md

 ## OpenCV

-This one gives me a few bad memories from back when I was a student, but its still one of the obvious candidates image processing libraries.
+This one gives me a few bad memories from back when I was a student, but its still one of the obvious candidates when it comes to image processing libraries.

 Now that we have a frame isolated, there's still one step left before being able to process them with OpenCV.